Wholesale Lending: What are Qualified Mortgage Loans?

 Qualified Mortgage loans were used in relation to the Dodd-Frank Wall Street Reform and Consumer Protection Act, where a general outline of these mortgages was listed.
 After the law went into effect on July 21, 2010, the next task was to finalize the definition of Qualified Mortgage loans so that it was standard across the industry.

-If you would like to learn more about Qualified Mortgage loans, and have any other questions relating to the mortgage industry or Denver wholesale lending, please feel free to e-mail Dave directly at [email protected], or call (303) 520-0004.
+If you would like to learn more about Qualified Mortgage (QM) loans, and have any other questions related to the mortgage industry or wholesale lending, please feel free to contact Dave or call (303) 520-0004.